Tuesday, October 29, 2024

 I don’t see social hierarchies the way an Allistic or otherwise non-neurodivergent person might.
 I am an outsider to those social norms.

 I believe all living things are deserving of respect.
-To me respect is like treating all humans like humans.
+To me respect is like treating all humans with dignity.
 If you believe “respect” is about treating you as an authority figure because of some social hierarchy like an organisation chart, and that your treating me and others with basic decency is dependent on us treating you as an authority, then we aren’t going to get along well.

 Please don’t require that I do immoral things as part of my job.
 I had an employer who wanted me to take broken parts from when I fixed computers, put them in a brand new computer, and ship it back to the manufacturer as “dead on arrival” (Note: that employer and vendor no longer exist, so I'm not sharing something about current entities).
 If you feel the desire to reprimand or fire me because I don’t put your profit above all other considerations, then that is on you and not on me.
 Chances are I will only tolerate those types of requests for a short period of time, and will resign on my own.

 Please be specific about priorities.
 If everything is a priority, then nothing is a priority.
-If you get upset at me for not “guessing” which thing should be a priority, or constantly contradict or block priorities previously set, that is on you and not on me.
+If you get upset at me for not “guessing” which thing should be a priority, or you constantly contradict or block priorities previously set, that is on you and not on me.
 Your lack of ability to set and communicate priorities, especially any changed priorities, is a management and organisational problem and not a problem with any individual employees.

 If you say one thing, and do another, I will learn not to trust you.
 Please don’t engage in “social lying” on my behalf as I strongly value truth.